carloseduardo1984/SeleniumCI/CucumberReport-Junit-Selenium/README.md

 This is a basic web automation POC using BDD Model

-Tools used are Selenium with JAVA 8 based on Cucumber, Gherkin model
+Tools used are Selenium with JAVA 8 based on Cucumber, Gherkin model.
+With simple structure and framework friendly to support new web solutions/validations.

 This also had Reporting and Logging based on Extent Reports on top of TestNG, POM architecture